erhsparks/app_academy_prepwork/cloud9/README.md

 This gives you some more room vertically, so it's easier to look through the terminal's history at a glance.
-Let's say we start using this layout and invite a friend into our workspace.
+Let's say we start using this layout and invite a friend (or a TA) into our workspace.
 In this case, something interesting happens:

 ![Shared terminal in a horizontal split](images/terminal_shared.png)